The Miracles: Initial career and success

 Gordy recorded their first single, "Got a Job", an answer song to the Silhouettes' "Get a Job" in January 1958.
 Gordy shortly thereafter struck a deal with George Goldner's End Records to distribute the single.
 Before the song was released, the group changed their name to the Miracles, taking it from the moniker "Miracletones", with the "'Tones" taken out.
+This first Miracles' single became a Top 10 National R&B Hit, peaking at No. 5, although it missed the Pop Hot 100.
 After earning only $3.19 for his production success, Gordy was told by Robinson to form his own label, which Gordy did, forming Tamla Records in 1959.
 One of the Miracles' first Tamla singles, the ballad "Bad Girl", became the Miracles' first song to chart on the Billboard Hot 100 Pop chart that October when it was licensed to and issued nationally by Chess Records.
 The next Miracles song, "It", was credited to "Ron & Bill", in a duet between White and Robinson, and was released on Tamla and nationally picked by Chess subsidiary Argo Records.
 Following a dismal reception at the Apollo Theater in 1959, Robinson recruited guitarist Marv Tarplin to join them on a few touring dates after Tarplin played with the Primettes (later the Supremes), with Tarplin officially joining the Miracles shortly afterwards.
 The addition of Tarplin was the final element in making the Miracles' "classic lineup" complete.

-In 1960, the Miracles reached the charts with "Way Over There", their second national hit, which Robinson wrote and based on the Isley Brothers' "Shout".
-Later that year, the Miracles released "Shop Around", backed with "Who's Lovin' You", which became the group's first smash hit, reaching number one on the R&B charts, number two on the Billboard Hot 100, and number one on the Cash Box Magazine "Top 100" Pop Chart, and was the first Motown single to sell a million copies.
+In 1960, the Miracles again reached the charts with "Way Over There", their second national Pop hit, which Robinson wrote and based on the Isley Brothers' "Shout".
+Later that year, the Miracles released "Shop Around", backed with "Who's Lovin' You", which became the group's first smash hit, reaching No. 1 on the R&B charts, No. 2 on the Billboard Hot 100, and No. 1 on the Cash Box Magazine "Top 100" Pop Chart, and was the first Motown single to sell a million copies.
 Both sides of this record became classics, and standards for R&B and rock musicians alike for several decades afterwards.

 As a result of this success, the Miracles became the first Motown act to appear on Dick Clark's "American Bandstand" on December 27, 1960.
 The Miracles had modest success with their next few singles, including "Ain't It Baby", "Mighty Good Lovin'", "Brokenhearted" and "Everybody's Gotta Pay Some Dues", as 1961 continued.
 During this early period, the group suffered some problems as Robinson caught Asian Flu and had to be bedded for a month, leaving wife Claudette Robinson to lead the Miracles on tour until he recovered.
 Claudette herself had her share of problems, having suffered her first miscarriage that occurred after a car accident and Pete Moore was drafted to serve in the United States Army.
 The group's next charted successes included "What's So Good About Goodbye", and the string-laden "I'll Try Something New".